George-Miao/clashctl/README.md

 ## Getting Started <a name = "getting_started"></a>

-First add an API server:
+First, add an API server:

 ```bash
 $ clashctl server add
 # Follow the prompts
 ```

-Use command without subcommands defaults to open TUI:
+Use the command without subcommands defaults to open TUI:

 ```bash
 $ clashctl